paavkar/paavkar/README.md

 - [**BskyPosts**](https://github.com/paavkar/BskyPosts): created to use it to fetch posts from my BlueSky account to show them on my website.
 Uses the [ATProto Python SDK](https://atproto.blue/en/latest/) to fetch any given user's posts (what username is given in request).
 - [**NeuralNetworks**](https://github.com/paavkar/NeuralNetworks): repository where I just store my Neural Network/Machine Learning practising.
+- [**EmbeddedProjects**](https://github.com/paavkar/EmbeddedProjects): this repository will eventually host my embedded systems projects.
+Currently has just one linked with *IoTDeviceManager*.
 - [**Solteq-assignment**](https://github.com/paavkar/Solteq-assignment): task given in a Solteq job recruitment.

 ## Languages, Frameworks and Tools